WaterFutures/WaterBenchmarkHub/webpage/_benchmarks/network-PA1.md

 It was published 2016 by University of Kentucky Libraries.

 The network consists of 337 nodes (junctions), 399 pipes, and 2 tanks.
+It contains a demand pattern for one and a half days.

 <img src="../static/benchmarks/network-pa1/pa1_plot.png"/>